D-2000-99/Digit_recognizer/README.md

 <hr>

-### Please note:
+### PLEASE NOTE:

 The app is hosted on a free Heroku tier and you are likely to encounter delays in the output.
-Please wait 35-45 seconds before refreshing the page.
+Please wait around a minute before refreshing the page.
+This purely the result of Heroku limiting bandwidth for apps hosted on the free tier and the app runs instantaneously on a local machine or on paid instances like Elastic Beanstalk.
 <hr>

 ![Screenshot (390)](https://user-images.githubusercontent.com/68558063/109596251-ddd5df00-7b3b-11eb-8a7e-ea9ed7727fd3.png)